shtukas/gaia/README.md

 The search is currently done by `gaia-utils run-query <pattern>`.
 In this commit it

 - Peturns location paths that have the pattern as substring of a foldername or filename.
 - Processes gaia files and read their tags.
+(For a detailed explanation of the current structure of gaia files, see documentation/gaia-files.md.)

 More to come in next commits...

 ## Todo
-- **In progress**: Allow users to specify the location of their Xcache repository.
+- **Done**: Allow users to specify the location of their Xcache repository.
 (Currently hardcoded to use the existing one on Pascal's computer.)
 - **Done**: To be able to scan more than one location.
-- Use the filepath package and its System.FilePath for multiplatform interfaces for file access.
+- **Done**: Use the filepath package and its System.FilePath for multiplatform interfaces for file access.
+- Make memoization of search engine logic
 - Provide a proper install script.

 ## Roadmap
 - **In progress**: Recovering the functionalities of Gaia-Genesis.
 - **In progress**: Implementing the web server and have basic online search.
-- Developping the Directives functionality.
+- Develop the Directives functionality.
 - Reimplement all of Nyx in Gaia.
 	- Connection to the sqlite database.
 	- etc.